Vandebron/mpyl/README-usage.md

 MPyL can be configured through a file that adheres to the `config.yml` [schema](https://vandebron.github.io/mpyl/schema/mpyl_config.schema.yml).
 Which configuration fields need to be set depends on your usecase.
-The error messages that you may encounter while using the cli may guide you through the process.
+The error messages that you encounter while using the cli may guide you through the process.
 <details>
   <summary>Example config</summary>